paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 **Step 2:** Once you've created the flight path, save the flight path using the floppy disk icon on top left.

+**Step 3:** Insert the drone with a fully-/very-well-charged battery.

+**Step 4:** Fully retract the arms of the drone containing the propellers.

+**Step 5:** Remove the gimbal protector.

-**Step 3:** Place the drone in a flat area with all the stones and other potential things that can hit and harm the blades removed.
+**Step 6:** Place the drone in a flat area with all the stones and other potential things that can hit and harm the blades removed.

 <img src="https://github.com/user-attachments/assets/3ccdd3ae-4dd7-4099-bab0-0d4ceec78132" alt="drone_on_ground" width="400" height="400"> <br>

+**Step 7:** Remove the control sticks from the storage slots on the RC (remote controller) and screw them into place on the top of the RC.

-**Step 4:** Connect the mobile phone containing the Map Pilot Pro app to the RC (Remote Control) using the USB-C cable of the RC (see top right of the image below).
+**Step 8:** Connect the mobile phone containing the Map Pilot Pro app to the RC using the USB-C cable of the RC after pulling it out from the slot (see top right of the image below).

 <img width="350" height="350" alt="rc-cable" src="https://github.com/user-attachments/assets/74d0cca3-d14e-4b95-a142-ce4fd304f961" /> <br>